Skip to content

 Publishing a release#

-To publish a new release, run the following in your local checkout of cog:
+To publish a new release v0.13.12 referencing commit fabdadbead, for example, one would run the following in one's local checkout of cog:

 Then visit github.com/replicate/cog/actions to monitor the release process.